-The Meyer lemon is sweeter that others because it is a natural hybrid between a lemon and an orange.
+This is a sweeter that others because it is a natural hybrid between a lemon and an orange.
 Discovered in China in the early 1900s.

-Now a dwarf Meyer Lemon, named ‘Lemonicious’ is available.
+Now a dwarf variety, named ‘Lemonicious’ is available.
 Even smaller growing it reaches around 1.5 metres in height with a similar spread.

 55 McDougal Rd Neerim South Victoria 3831 PH: (03) 56281507